solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-Now the gateway is secured through TLS, to test the TLS configuration run the following command to open the browser, note that now the traffic is served using https:
+Now the gateway is secured through TLS.
+To test the TLS configuration, run the following command to open the browser (note that now the traffic is served using https):

 ```
 /opt/google/chrome/chrome $(glooctl proxy url --port https)/productpage